 - Pass all Leadership Labs with nothing less than a C-.

-The Air Force Officer Qualifying Test (AFOQT) is a standardized test that measures verbal and math aptitude (similar to the SAT and ACT) as well as additional aptitudes relevant to specific career fields (e.g., perceptual speek, spatial rotation, aviation knowledge).
+The Air Force Officer Qualifying Test (AFOQT) is a standardized test that measures verbal and math aptitude (similar to the SAT and ACT) as well as additional aptitudes relevant to specific career fields (e.g., perceptual speed, spatial rotation, aviation knowledge).
 The test is used to select applicants for officer commissioning programs such as Officer Training School (OTS) or Air Force Reserve Officer Training Corps (Air Force ROTC).
 It is also used to qualify for Pilot, Combat Systems Officer (CSO) and Air Battle Manager (ABM) training and is a component of the Pilot Candidate Selection Method (PCSM) score.
-The AFOQT is a required test for all cadets and students on scholarship or in the Professional Officer Course.
+The AFOQT is a required test for all cadets and students on scholarship or in the Professional Officer Course (POC).

 Important Things to Know: